 Intermittent fasting diets don’t mandate specific menus.
 However, if you’re adhering to good eating principles, there are certain types of foods that are best to consume and a few you should limit.

-First, three foods you should be sure to eat on an intermittent fasting diet include:
+The foods you should be sure to eat on an intermittent fasting diet come from the following food groups:

 — Lean proteins.